Search Results

 Part of Impact purchasing commitment: Getting started guides

 Every day, patients and employees are exposed to a wide array of chemicals in hospitals and health care facilities, and the priority chemicals of concern have been shown to have a lasting negative impact on individual health, public health, and the environment.
 Furnishings can be a significant contributor to poor health in interior spaces, like hospitals, with chemicals migrating out into dust, food, air, water, and ecosystems during their life cycle.
-Additionally, if harmful chemicals are used to make furnishings, communities… Read More
+Additionally, if harmful chemicals are used to make furnishings,… Read More

 Type: Resources